CTPSSTAFF/bp-prototype-ol/README.md

 * However, CTPS has only minimal in-house expertise in PHP and none whatsoever in Ruby.
 * The client-side code would be implemented using a more modern and more flexible 'mapping' library than Google Maps, either leaflet.js or OpenLayers.
-* The client-side code would use JavaScript libraries to streamline the code, such as, for example __jQuery__ to streamlne access to the DOM.
+* The client-side code would use JavaScript libraries to streamline the code, such as __jQuery__ to streamlne access to the DOM.
 * CTPS has some in-house expertise with OpenLayers and leaflet.js.
-* Prototyping has revealed some performance issues with the frequent addition and removal of leaflet.js 'marker' objects, as is the case when bike-ped traffic count locations are queried in the client.
+* Prototyping has revealed some performance issues with the frequent addition and removal of 'marker' objects in leaflet.js, as is the case when bike-ped traffic count locations are queried in the client.
 * The current bike-ped traffic count locations spatial table is quite small; it contains fewer than 300 features.
 When convereted to GeoJSON format, only about 100 KB is required to store it.
-* The current bike-ped traffic counts table is also quite small.
-When converted to CSV format, only around 1.4 MB is required to store it.
+* The current bike-ped traffic counts table is also quite small; it contains fewwer than 9,000 records.
+When converted to CSV format, only about 1.6 MB is required to store it.

 ### The Approach Taken
 With these points in mind, the decision was taken in early July 2023 to implement an